amirezzati/amirezzati/README.md

 ### Hi there 👋

+**This is Amir Ezzati!**

+I'm bachelor Computer Engineering student @ University of Guilan

+- I’m currently researching in the field of Artificial Intelligence.
+- Intrested in:
+  - Machine learning
+  - Deep learning
+  - Reinforcement learning
+  - Robotics

 <!--
 **amirezzati/amirezzati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.